N\'eron models of Jacobians over bases of arbitrary dimension: Primality, local factoriality and base change

 \subsection{Smooth-factorial schemes}

-The main results of this article hold when the base scheme $S$ is quasi-excellent, locally Noetherian and smooth-factorial (Definition \ref{definition:smooth_factorial}).
-In this subsection, we discuss smooth-factoriality and try to give an intuition for it.
+The main results of this article hold when the base scheme $S$ is quasiexcellent, locally Noetherian and smooth-factorial (\textit{cf.} Definition \ref{definition:smooth_factorial}).
+In this subsection, we discuss smooth-factoriality and try to give some intuition for it.

-\begin{lem}[Popescu's theorem] Let $R$ be a Noetherian and excellent local ring, then $\widehat{R}$ is a directed colimit of smooth $R$-algebras. \end{lem}
+\begin{lem}[Popescu's theorem] Let $R$ be a Noetherian and excellent local ring; then $\widehat{R}$ is a directed colimit of smooth $R$-algebras. \end{lem}

-\begin{proof} This is a special case of \cite[\href{https://stacks.math.columbia.edu/tag/07GC}{Tag 07GC}]{stacks-project}. \end{proof}
+\begin{proof} This is a special case of~\cite[\href{https://stacks.math.columbia.edu/tag/07GC}{Tag 07GC}]{stacks-project}. \end{proof}

 \begin{defi} Let $S$ be a scheme.
-We say that $S$ is \emph{smooth-factorial} (resp. \emph{\'etale-factorial}) if any smooth (resp. \'etale) $S$-scheme is locally factorial. \end{defi}
+We say that $S$ is \emph{smooth-factorial} (resp.\ \emph{\'etale-factorial}) if any smooth (resp.\ \'etale) $S$-scheme is locally factorial. \end{defi}

 \begin{rem} Any regular scheme $S$ is smooth-factorial. \end{rem}